Reviewed by: HU Medical Review Board | Last reviewed: March 2023

-Antispasmodics are medications that may be used in the treatment of irritable bowel syndrome (IBS).
+Antispasmodics are medicines that may be used in the treatment of irritable bowel syndrome (IBS).
 When the muscles in the intestinal wall spasm, or uncontrollably contract, it can cause abdominal pain, cramping, bloating, diarrhea or constipation.1 Antispasmodics for IBS act by reducing those muscle spasms.
 While antispasmodics for IBS are most often used with IBS with diarrhea (IBS-D), occasionally they may be effective for IBS with constipation (IBS-C) or IBS with mixed diarrhea and constipation (IBS-M).2

 Most antispasmodics for IBS used in the United States are anticholinergic agents.2 Anticholinergic agents work by blocking the acetylcholine, a chemical messenger in the body.
-Acetylcholine is active in the functioning of digestive organs, as well as the heart, blood vessels, airways and urinary organs.3
+Acetylcholine is active in the functioning of digestive organs, as well as the heart, blood vessels, airways, and urinary organs.3

 Hyoscyamine (brand name Levsin) is used to relieve symptoms in the gastrointestinal tract by decreasing the motion of the stomach and intestines.
 It comes as a tablet, an orally disintegrating tablet, an extended-release capsule, and a liquid.
 Hyoscyamine may cause side effects of drowsiness, dizziness, lightheadedness, headache, blurred vision, flushing, dry mouth, constipation, difficulty urinating or increased sensitivity to light.
-Some side effects can be serious, such as diarrhea, skin rash, eye pain, or fast, irregular heartbeat, and patients who experience serious side effects should contact their doctor immediately.
+Some side effects can be serious, such as diarrhea, skin rash, eye pain, or fast, irregular heartbeat, and people who experience serious side effects should contact their doctor immediately.

 Librax (chlordiazepoxide and clidinium)

 A combination of chlordiazepoxide and clidinium (brand name Librax) is utilized to relieve symptoms in the gastrointestinal tract and to reduce anxiety that may accompany IBS.
-The antispasmodic portion of the medication, clidinium, slows muscle contractions within the gut.
+The antispasmodic portion of the drug, clidinium, slows muscle contractions within the gut.
 This may help reduce intestinal spasms and accompanying abdominal cramping.
-The other portion of the medication, chlordiazepoxide, is a benzodiazepine which acts on the central nervous system to reduce anxiety.
+The other portion of the drug, chlordiazepoxide, is a benzodiazepine that acts on the central nervous system to reduce anxiety.

-Before taking this medication, patients should discuss with their doctor their current alcohol intake, as well as any other medications, vitamins, or nutritional supplements they are taking.
-Patients should tell their doctor if they have or have ever had glaucoma or other eye problems, problems urinating or emptying their bladder (including having an enlarged prostate), coordination problems, kidney problems, liver problems, mental illness or depression, bleeding problems, or a history of drug or alcohol abuse or addiction.
+Before taking this drug, people should discuss with their doctor their current alcohol intake, as well as any other medicines, vitamins, or nutritional supplements they are taking.
+People should tell their doctor if they have or have ever had glaucoma or other eye problems, problems urinating or emptying their bladder (including having an enlarged prostate), coordination problems, kidney problems, liver problems, mental illness or depression, bleeding problems, or a history of drug or alcohol abuse or addiction.

 Alternative antispasmodics for IBS

 Peppermint oil is also considered an antispasmodic, as it exerts its effects by reducing the influx of calcium in smooth muscle cells.
 In an analysis of research, peppermint oil was found to be significantly superior to placebo for improvement of IBS symptoms and improvement in abdominal pain.
 Peppermint oil is generally well tolerated, with the most common side effect being heartburn.2